RavenCutie21/Voice-Changer-Settings/README.md

 very very easy.

 # Noise Suppression
+Yes this removes the voice model speaking on its own, as long as you pick any option it will just work, the 4th one however only works in server mode, the rest work on Client and Server.

 You are going to need Audio Suppression of some kind if you have constant background noise on your normal microphone.
 Just pick one below, I will list four options